By Dr. Prateek Porwal, ENT Surgeon & Vertigo Specialist | PRIME ENT Center, Hardoi UP

 Can lifestyle changes help manage vertigo?

-Are there any exercises that can help with vertigo?
+Are there exercises that help with vertigo?